sifat-cse-bd/SE-Finalterm-Sifat/README.md

-This project demonstrates the implimentation of the Software Engineering Final Term project.
+This project demonstrates the implementation of the Software Engineering Final Term project.